openquantumhardware/qick/quick-start/README.md

 #### Via Jupyter

+* Now you are prepared to connect to your RFSOC.
+Before you clone the `qick` repository and copy it onto the RFSOC, let's see what is initially on the RFSOC's operating system (this was determined by the contents of the PYNQ image).
+To do so, simply enter the IP address assigned to the RFSOC into a web browser on your personal computer: `192.168.1.146`.
+The username and password for the ZCU111 are by default `xilinx` and `xilinx`, respectively.
+You can change those by entering `sudo` mode once you've logged into the RFSOC via SSH (you will log in via SSH in the next part of this guide).
+* You should see this default Jupyter notebook browser:

 <p align="center">
  <img src="quick-start-guide-pics/pynqstartup.PNG" alt="PYNQ startup">
 </p>

+* You can see that there are a few demo Jupyter notebooks already loaded onto the RFSOC which you can feel free to explore.
+But now lets connect to the RFSOC via SSH, where you will have more flexibility and control.
+For instance, only after you have established an SSH connection can you copy the `qick` repo onto the RFSOC processor and do the upcoming QICK loopback demo.

 #### Via SSH

+* To connect via SSH, open the PuTTY application and input the IP address assigned to the RFSOC (`192.168.1.146`) as below:
 <p align="center">
  <img src="quick-start-guide-pics/putty1.PNG" alt="Using PuTTY (1)">
 </p>